-Given a Binary Search Tree and 2 nodes value n1 and n2, your task is to find the lowest common ancestor(LCA) of the two nodes .
+Given a Binary Search Tree of size N and 2 nodes value n1 and n2, your task is to find the lowest common ancestor(LCA) of the two nodes .

 Note: Duplicates are not inserted in the BST.

 First line of input contains the number of test cases T. For each test case, there will be two line of input.
 First line is a string representing the tree as described below and second line contains two space seperated integers N1 and N2: